Arr0way/arr0way.github.io/_posts/2015-11-1-vi-cheat-sheet.md

 </table>
 </div>

-## Vi Show File Name
+## Vim Show File Name

 <code>SHIFT+G</code> shows the file name, number of lines and current position.

-## Vi Multipliers
+## Vim Multipliers

-Almost every command in Vi can leverage multipliers, typically it's a case of prefixing the command with a numnber.
+Almost every command in Vim can leverage multipliers, typically it's a case of prefixing the command with a numnber.
 Example: <code>10W</code> would move 10 words to the right.